 By May 1889, it was apparent that Aldis and Brooks had agreed that the time had come to take Monadnock off the shelf and get it ready for construction, if for no other reason than to secure a building permit before the impending height limitation ordinance was approved.
 The big change between the final 1886 design and 1889 was an increase in the building’s total number of floors from 13 to 16.
 During May reports about both the Manhattan and Eugene S. Pike’s building planned to be diagonally across Dearborn from the Monadnock, continually referred to both buildings as being planned to be 16 stories tall, hence Aldis’ desperate telegram on May 22, 1889, to Brooks (Peter Brooks disliked telegrams intensely) in one last, but ultimately successful attempt to get a final decision so the project could move forward: “MONADNOCK BETTER BE SIXTEEN.”
 The additional three floors played havoc with Root’s prior design for one simple, unavoidable, reality: the weight of the three extra floors, if constructed along the lines of the 1886 design, would push the loads on the building’s foundations beyond the 3000 pounds per square foot limit that was felt to be safe.

 Boyington’s Board of Trade Tower was already experiencing significant cracking as a result of its excessive settlement.
 Adler had tried as best as he could to minimize the settlement of the heavy, 17-story tower in the Auditorium, but even he couldn’t overcome gravity or the capriciousness of the building’s owners.
 Chicago architects had finally come face-to-face with the primary challenge for which they had been preparing for over the past eight years.
 The weight of a skyscraper would have to be minimized so that it could continue to safely grow taller than ten stories, without generating excessive settlements in Chicago’s weak soil.
-At the same time, it still had to be as fireproof as a solid masonry structure.
-This problem would be solved only by replacing the masonry bearing wall with the iron skeleton frame, which is why Peter B. Wight’s invention of a system of terra cotta fireproofing for the iron frame following the 1874 fire had been so pivotal to the future of the skyscraper in Chicago.
+At the same time, these taller buildings still had to be as fireproof as a solid masonry structure.
+While Holabird & Roche in the Tacoma Building had replaced the exterior masonry bearing wall with skeleton framing, all they had accomplished was to relocate the weight of the bearing wall from the building’s perimeter to its interior.
+This problem would be solved only by completely replacing all the masonry bearing walls with the iron skeleton frame, which is why Peter B. Wight’s invention of a system of terra cotta fireproofing for the iron frame following the 1874 fire had been so pivotal to the future of the skyscraper in Chicago.

-Wight’s former draftsman, Root, inherently understood the interrelated aspects of these technical issues and immediately changed the design of the 16-story Monadnock to all iron framing for just this reason, as was Jenney using in the Manhattan.
-Root finally had his chance to show how to put the Rookery’s lightcourt elevations on the exterior of a building.
+Wight’s former draftsman, Root, inherently understood the interrelated aspects of these technical issues and immediately changed the design of the 16-story Monadnock to all iron framing for just this reason, as had Jenney in the design of the Manhattan.
+The exterior iron framing was easily worked into the pier/spandrel language of his earlier 1884-5 designs, that would give him the chance to show how to put the Rookery’s lightcourt elevations on the exterior of a building.
 (Why he chose not to do so in the Rand-McNally building is an open question, and yes, Holabird & Roche had done their best with the Tacoma Building, but see the Inter-Ocean’s comment on this below.)
 On June 9, 1889, (two days after the Manhattan’s permit was approved, revealing that the designs of these two buildings were on a parallel time track) the Inter Ocean published a complete description of Root’s new redesign for the Monadnock:

 “The new structure will be strictly utilitarian.
 The object has been to secure the greatest strength with the least weight, the most floor space with a maximum of light and air, the entire construction being held subsidiary to complete fire-proofing.
 The building materials will be steel, sewer brick, Portland cement, red granite, hollow tile, and terra cotta.
 The frontages of the ground and sixteenth floors will be flat, the intermediate stories [floors 2-15] being provided with bay windows.
 The entire frontages will be covered with red terra cotta, and the building will not be unlike the Tacoma, although straight lines will predominate… [my emphasis]